2012 Château Montrose, St Estèphe, Bordeaux

 Ch.
 Montrose is at the leading edge of low-impact winemaking in Bordeaux.
 For more than 15 years, the property has been improving biodiversity and vineyard health energy use – plus, all the CO2 from fermentation is captured and turned into bicarbonate of soda.
 “Ch.
 Montrose is in the middle of nature,” says spokesperson Lorraine Watrin.
 “Our vision here is to reveal the beautiful riches of the terroir.”

-This wine, with 57% Cabernet Sauvignon, 37% Merlot, 5% Cabernet Franc and 1% Petit Verdot, is dense and spicy, with the very low-yielding Cabernet fully ripe and giving an earnest backbone to some high-quality Merlot.
-This is perhaps not a traditional Montrose, but it is undoubtedly a beguiling one.
+This dense and spicy wine contains 57% Cabernet Sauvignon, 37% Merlot, 5% Cabernet Franc, and 1% Petit Verdot.
+The very low-yielding Cabernet is fully ripe and gives an earnest backbone to some high-quality Merlot.
+This is not a traditional Montrose but undoubtedly a beguiling one.

 wine at a glance